tymer007/Flappy-Bird-in-UJ/README.md

 # Flappy Bird Comes to UJ!

-Welcome to **Flappy Bird Comes to UJ!** – a fun, university-themed twist on the classic Flappy Bird game.
+Welcome to **Flappy Bird Comes to UJ!** – a fun, university of jos themed twist on the classic Flappy Bird game.
 In this game, Flappy is trying to get to class at the University of Jos.
-Help him navigate pipes, travel the distance, and avoid carryovers!
+Help navigate pipes and get to his 8am class, travel the campus, and avoid carryovers!

 ---